garethjns/Kaggle-EEG/readme.md

   - *params.paths.dataDir* will be where the actual training and test will be copied to. eg. R:\EEG Data\New\

 - Run **train.m**
   - The first function **copyTestLeakToTrain.m** creates a new training/test set in *params.paths.dataDir*.
-This set will be used for training and predicting and the folder structure should look something like this:
+This set will be used for training and the folder structure should look something like this:
 ![Original folder structure](Images/folderStructure2.png "")

 - Run **predict.m**